MerlinEmrys01/Major-Power-Outage-Cause-Analysis/README.md

 ## **Hypothesis Testing**

-We want to test whether the causes of power outage have significant impact on outage duration.
+We want to test whether the causes of power outages have significant impact on outage duration.
 In order to do so, we ran permutation tests on all causes with the `'OUTAGE.DURATION'` column.

-**Null Hypothesis**: Causes of power outage have no significant effect on outage duration length.
+**Null Hypothesis**: Causes of power outages have no significant effect on outage duration length.

-**Alternative Hypothesis**: Causes of power outage have significant effect on outage duration length.
+**Alternative Hypothesis**: Causes of power outages have significant effect on outage duration length.

 **Test Statistic**: Two-Tailed Test Difference In Means